Master Lu Sayings

 The future is unpredictable.

 Make great use of it.

 Are they really Taoist?
 I doubt about.
-The past is gone, of course, but did you learn something useful from it.
+The past is gone, of course, but did you learn something useful from it?
 The future is unpredictable?
-I don't think so: what about the I Ching and its
+I don't think so: what about the I Ching and the

 divination method?
 I Ching is part of Taoist aim at knowing the way of adaptation to the life trends.
 We all know that Taoists can't do without I Ching.

 All we have is now!
 This is what we call a natural philosophy of living or seizing the day.
 We live for today and look for what can excite our feelings.
 The entire western modern civilization of TV, News and Advertisements is based on this idea.
 It is not Taoist at all!
 It is modern living without

 A new start is always a vivid source of intense feelings.
 Still one should consider what is really knew or if there's something that he/she could call new.
 Taoist thinks that there's nothing new under the sun.
 Only the ever lasting mixture of yin and yang.
 In Tao-te ching we are told that at the

 very beginning there was a kind of shape without shape.
 Lao-tzu called this "shape" the Tao.
 It is just what I wished to say above.
 Tao is everywhere the same.
 If you wish to penetrate its "movements" just close your eyes and contemplate its essence.

 Lost in Tao